diardanoraihan/DS_for_Business/README.md

 - Social Media: [LinkedIn](https://www.linkedin.com/in/diardanoraihan/), [Medium](https://diardano.medium.com/)

 ## Project Summary
 Data science is a science of extracting useful information from a large, structured or unstructured amount of data to help business (company) solve problems.
 The practice includes data collection, data cleaning, data analysis and visualization, and machine learning modeling.

-In this project, we will show you how to leverage data science skills to maximize business revenue, reduce cost, and optimize businesses process.
+In this project, we will learn how to leverage data science skills to maximize business revenue, reduce cost, and optimize businesses process.
 We will apply data science techniques to the following 6 departments:
 (1) Human Resources,
 (2) Marketing,
 (3) Sales,